jeff-hylee/jeff-hylee.github.io/_posts/2021-05-20-sarsa-vs-qlearning.md

 *Fig 3.
 Cliff walking: SARSA vs Q-learning.
 Image source: [Sutton & Barto (2018)](http://incompleteideas.net/book/the-book-2nd.html)*

-As a last word, if you are interesting with seeing these algorithms in the flesh, [my next entry/post](/ml/rl/cliff-walking-impl-sarsa-vs-qlearning.html) has a google colab jupyter implementation for both!
+As a last word, if you are interested in seeing these algorithms in the flesh, [my next entry/post](/ml/rl/cliff-walking-impl-sarsa-vs-qlearning.html) has a google colab jupyter implementation for both!